University Commencement

 Use these links below for helpful resources and your guide to commencement

-It is a centuries-old tradition in which degrees are symbolically conferred en masse to graduating students from nineteen schools, colleges, and affiliate institutions.
+University Commencement is a centuries-old tradition which dates back to 1758.
+During the ceremony, degrees are symbolically conferred en masse to graduating students from nineteen schools, colleges, and affiliate institutions.
 During this ceremony, remarkable members of the Columbia community and special guests are also recognized through the bestowal of medals, awards, and honorary degrees.

 While each school holds an individual graduation ceremony, the University President is the only person who can confer the actual degrees.
 As part of the ceremony, each dean steps forward to request that the President confer degrees on the school's candidates; a tradition that has become a memorable part of the ceremony.
 After the University President has symbolically conferred all degrees, cheers, applause, and celebration ensue as the class officially graduates.